Last updated: 12 June 2023

 Importantly, if you do engage sub-contractors or freelancers, then you should make sure you have a Contractor Agreement with them.
-This should cover: ownership of the work, failing to complete the project, client confidentiality, liability in the event that the contractor makes a mistake which costs the client money, etc.
+This should cover ownership of the work, failing to complete the project, client confidentiality, liability if the contractor makes a mistake that costs the client money, etc.

 What Terms and Conditions should my website include?

 Your specific web development terms (i.e. your Web Design Agreement) are usually provided to your clients only.
 You can still publish them on your website but “hide” the link and only provide it to clients when they engage your services.

 Should my website include my Web Design Terms and Conditions?

 This is up to you.
 Your Web Design Agreement is just between you and an individual client.
 This is different from your Website Terms & Conditions, which apply to anyone who visits your website.

 One way or another, when a client engages you, you will need to provide a copy of your Web Design Agreement to your client and have the client agree to these terms.

 From a practical perspective, you can provide a “hidden” link to your Agreement for your clients to agree to online.
 Or email a copy of your Web Design Agreement in PDF format for your clients to sign and return.